pavelkuligin/chart/README.md

 ### Try for free

 Free version only includes Line chart builder.
+Chart works only with Sketch 52 or higher.
 1. Download and unzip: [chart-master.zip](https://github.com/pavelkuligin/chart/archive/master.zip).
 2. Double click `Chart.sketchplugin`.

 ### Full version

-All features, regular updates and personalised support for $10 per year.
+All features, regular updates and personalised support for $10 per year. **Chart works only with Sketch 52 or higher.**
 [Buy Chart](https://gumroad.com/l/sjPyY)

-How to buy:
+**How to buy:**
 1. [Go to link above](https://gumroad.com/l/sjPyY).
 2. Click "Subscribe" button.
 3. Enter your email address and password (it will be your login/password in Gumroad).